Jeffreydne/ReadmeGenerator/README.md

 [Visit the Deployed Site](https://jeffreydne.github.io/ReadmeGenerator)

-This is a website where the user can generate a README file by answereing a series of questions in the CLI.
+This is a website where the user can generate a README file by answering a series of questions in the CLI.

 ---